JetBlue to become first airline requiring all passengers, employees to wear masks while traveling

 “Wearing a face covering isn’t about protecting yourself it’s about protecting those around you,” JetBlue President and Chief Operating Officer Joanna Geraghty said.
 “This is the new flying etiquette."

-On Tuesday United Airlines announced that all fl of its flight attendants will be required to wear masks.
+On Tuesday United Airlines announced that all of its flight attendants will be required to wear masks.
 Airlines are also instituting new protocols when it comes to social distancing practices.

 American Airlines says it is leaving about half of its middle seats empty in standard economy.